 But it could be fool’s gold, as far as the rest of the genre is concerned.
 FFVIIR relied heavily on a marketing campaign to attract those of us who played the original back into the fold.
 It seems to have worked.
 FFVIIR looks and sounds like the multimillion-dollar effort that it is, so it is hard to say how many copies would have to be sold in order for the game to be successful, though all signs point that it is.

 Still, it is the only JRPG that has reached the mainstream consciousness in the last decade.
-Other series such as Persona have gathered a growing cult following that makes the series a bankable franchise but not a mainstream one.
+Other series such as Persona have garnered a growing cult following that made the series a bankable franchise, but not a mainstream one.

-We are at a point where a well made RPG that is not a FF game – but holds a considerable budget – can make some noise (Xenoblade Chronicles Series), but we are likely never to see a 90s like return for the genre, an era where every month JRPGS made their way into home consoles accompanied by media coverage and decent budgets for the time.
+We are at a point where a well made RPG that is not a FF game – but holds a considerable budget – can make some noise (Xenoblade Chronicles Series), but we are likely never to see a 90s like return for the genre, an era where every month a new JRPG seemly made its way into home consoles accompanied by media coverage and decent budgets for the time.

 Technology made it possible for games outside of the JRPG genre to deliver better stories